S – Telephone Signposting Toolkit

 Sciatica

-Book appointment with MSK specialist
+Book appointment with MSK specialist or signpost to Moving Well service.

 See back pain for red flags